-I'll never forget an incident at the ballpark when my youngest son was a toddler.
+I'll never forget an incident that happened at the ballpark when my youngest son, Mack, was a toddler.

 I was coaching my older son's baseball team, while little Mack was innocently throwing rocks.
-He accidentally hit a lady strolling in the park.
-She wasn't hurt - at the time he couldn't throw with enough velocity to break a window pane - but she was angry, and wouldn't let bygones be bygones.
+He accidentally hit a lady who was strolling in the park.

+She wasn't hurt - and at the time Mack couldn't throw with enough velocity to break a window pane - but this lady was angry, and wouldn't let bygones be bygones.

 Her husband was a foreigner - somewhere from the Middle East.
-Apparently he was from a part of the world where conflicts were settled with sword fights, and kids were beaten in the town square.
-This guy was demanding I subject my son to a public chastisement.
+Apparently he was from a part of the world where conflicts were settled with sword fights, and kids were beaten in the town square...
+This guy demanded I subject my son to public chastisement.